 Lender Fees:

-Underwriting, Loan Processing, Wire Transfer, *Courier, *Federal Express, Loan Origination, Points, *Credit Report, Application, *Flood Certification, Tax Service, Funding, Prepaid Interest, & Commitment Fee.
+Underwriting, Loan Processing, Wire Transfer, *Courier, *Federal Express, Loan Origination, Points, *Credit Report, Application, *Flood Certification, Tax Service, Funding, Prepaid Interest, and Commitment Fee.

 *Title Company/Attorney Fees:

-Settlement, Closing, Title Search, Title Inspection, Warehouse, Insurance Binder, Owner Policy, Lender Policy, Document Prep, Notary, Attorney, Form 9, Alta 8.1, & Alta 5.1.
+Settlement, Closing, Title Search, Title Inspection, Warehouse, Insurance Binder, Owner Policy, Lender Policy, Document Prep, Notary, Attorney, Form 9, Alta 8.1, and Alta 5.1.

 *Gov't Related Costs:

-Property Taxes, Home Owner Insurance, & Flood Insurance.
+Property Taxes, Home Owner Insurance, and Flood Insurance.

-So, in closing, when selecting a company and mortgage originator to work with, please keep in mind the fact our originators and loan processors are working for free until you close.
-Lets face it, unless we're working for a great cause, nobody wants to work for free.
+So in closing, when selecting a company and mortgage originator to work with, please keep in mind the fact that our originators and loan processors are working for free until you close.
+Let's face it -- unless we're working for a great cause, nobody wants to work for free.
 So be selective at the start and loyal to the end.
-Many of you, through the process, will be tempted by real estate agents and fancy advertisements to change firms for no reason other than "they want you to use their guy", "or a tempting rate flashed on the TV".
-If our originator or loan process provides you with bad service?
+Many of you, through the process, will be tempted by real estate agents and fancy advertisements to change firms for no reason other than "they want you to use their guy"or "a tempting rate flashed on the TV."
+What if our originator or loan processor provides you with bad service?
 They deserve to be fired!
 Outrageous fees or an exorbitant interest rate?
 Kick them to the curb.
-However, if you've received great service throughout, great counsel and you still fire them after all of the time and energy they've invested in helping you, well, Karma always has a way of balancing out the equation.
+However, if you've received great service throughout, great counsel, and you still fire them after all of the time and energy they've invested in helping you...well, karma always has a way of balancing out the equation.

 purchase refinance